cilcoberlin/wp-class-blogs/README.md

 Themes
 ======

-The class blogs suite currently provides a theme that takes advantage of the plugins to display data about all students posts on the front page of the blog.
+The class blogs suite currently provides the **Bentham** theme that takes advantage of the plugins to display data about all students posts on the front page of the blog.
 As long as the plugins are installed and sitewide aggregator is functioning, the front page will show a selection of recent student posts grouped by student,